The Ultimate Guide to Puppy Feeding

 Essential Nutrients for Development

 Puppies require a balanced intake of proteins, fats, and carbohydrates.
 High-quality sources of protein are vital for muscle and tissue formation.
-Fats provide energy and aid in brain development, while carbohydrates supply a readily available energy source and contain necessary fiber for digestive health.
+Fats provide energy and aid in brain development, while carbohydrates supply a readily available energy source and contain the necessary fiber for digestive health.

 The Role of Protein, Fats, and Carbohydrates